NHS patients' rights

 - you have a notifiable disease that must, by law, be reported to the public health authority, or are a carrier of a notifiable disease

-In some cases, it is good practice to ask you, the patient, to sign a consent form, but in other cases consent can be obtained orally.
-For example, it is good practice to obtain written consent for any procedure or treatment carrying substantial risk or side effects.
-If you are capable, it is good practice for the medical staff to obtain written consent for general anaesthesia, surgery and certain forms of drug therapy.
+In some cases, it’s good practice to ask the patient to sign a consent form, but in other cases you can give verbal consent.
+For example, it’s good practice to get written consent for any procedure or treatment if there’s substantial risk or possible side effects.
+If you can give written consent, it’s good practice for the medical staff to get this from you for general anaesthesia, surgery and certain forms of drug therapy.

-Experiments, medical research and teaching
+If you take part in medical research and teaching

 Right to refuse treatment

-You refuse treatment for your child
+Refusing treatment for your child

 When a child’s life is in danger, the doctor has the right to do whatever is needed to save the child’s life.
-However, the doctor may need to obtain a court order if you refuse to give consent for your child to be treated.
+But the doctor might need to get a court order if you refuse to give consent for your child to be treated.

 Palliative care can be delivered in any setting.
-Palliative care can be provided at any stage following the diagnosis of a life-limiting illness or condition, and not only in the last few days, weeks or months of life.
-There is information about palliative care, including specific conditions and sources of help, on the NHS inform website at www.nhsinform.scot
+It can be provided at any stage after a life-limiting illness or condition is diagnosed, and not only in the last days, weeks or months of life.
+You can read more about palliative care, including specific conditions and sources of help, on the NHS inform website.

 Right to die

 The law about whether a person has the right to die is unclear.
 You have a right to refuse or stop treatment at any time, even if this means that you might die.
 But it’s illegal for a doctor to skip or carry out treatment with the specific aim of causing or speeding up death.